Robert Holmes (musician): Back to the UK

 Late 2012 sees Holmes again working with producer and bass player Paul Bryant, on the Sarana VerLin and Billy Brandt CD Going Home.

 Both Wilderspin and VerLin Brandt albums recorded in Paul Bryant's Cotswold recording studio in the UK.

 In 2013, Holmes played on a session with Hugh Padgham producing at British Grove studios in London.
 The two tracks recorded were written by Holmes and singer-songwriter Lydia Baylis, but they have not been released as of yet.
-There are also original and cover songs recorded by Holmes at home posted on his Soundcloud page.
+There are also original and cover songs recorded by Holmes at home posted on his SoundCloud page.

 In 2017, Holmes joined The Achievers, a touring original Rhythm and Blues act and winners of the sixth UK Blues Challenge in 2019.
 The band has released two records, Live at the SVA in 2018 and The Lost Arc in 2019.

 Personal life

-He lives in Gloucestershire with his wife, artist and self portraitist Sheridan Jones.
+He lives in Gloucestershire with his wife, artist Sheridan Jones.